-Whether it’s new to you, or it’s been while since you last took part in one, this First Base guide will familiarise you with types of video interview, what to wear, body language, eye contact and some technical tips.
+If you haven’t taken part in a video interview before, you can expect it to become a normal step in the recruitment process for more and more job roles in the future.
+Whether it’s new to you, or it’s been while since you last took part in one, this First Base video interview guide will familiarise you with what to expect from a video interview, what to wear, body language, eye contact and some technical tips.

-You’ll need to find a quiet location with a good internet connection and a computer, tablet or laptop with a webcam.
-If you have children at home because of Covid-19, you will find interviewers more understanding than usual – they may be in exactly the same situation!
+While you don’t need to worry about getting caught in traffic, it’s important you find a quiet location with a good internet connection.
+Ensure your computer, tablet or laptop has a webcam that works and the audio input/output mic is correct.
+If you have children or family at home, you will find interviewers are more understanding than usual – they may be in exactly the same situation!

 What you will need:

 • An internet connection with a speed of at least 1 megabits per second

 • A laptop or desktop computer with a webcam, a tablet or smartphone.

 • Headphones with a built-in microphone or headphones and a separate microphone (there may be one on your device – check)

 • Ideally a quiet, private and well-lit place where you won’t be interrupted by other people, pets or noises.

 Note: When we have our ‘normal’ lives back – try to avoid coffee shops and other communal spaces.

 Position your webcam so that you have a neutral background that’s free from distractions and is angled level with your face.
 That ‘up nose’ look we are seeing a great deal of on the TV news interviews, isn’t a great one!
 Remember to close unnecessary apps that might slow down your connection or interrupt you.